taylorlu/Facenet-Caffe/README.md

 ## Convert tensorflow model to caffemodel:
 * #### Not all layers in tf can be convert to other framework model successfully.
-* #### A conv layer can contain biases or sometimes not, the following map shows no biases in conv operation.
+* #### A conv layer can contain bias or sometimes not, the following map shows no bias in conv operation.
 ![failed](https://github.com/taylorlu/FaceAll/blob/master/resource/batchnorm1.png)
 * #### The difference of batch normalization between tensorflow and caffe.
 The expression of batch norm: <img src="https://github.com/taylorlu/FaceAll/blob/master/resource/bn1.png" alt="failed" width="120"/>